willstMSFT/microsoft-365-docs/microsoft-365/admin/activity-reports/microsoft-365-copilot-usage.md

 You can also export the report data into an Excel .csv file by selecting the ellipses and then **Export** in the top-right corner.

-You can view a table list to show each Microsoft 365 Copilot enabled user's last activity date among Microsoft 365 Copilot products.
+You can view a table list to show each Microsoft 365 Copilot enabled user's last activity date among Microsoft 365 Copilot apps.

 :::image type="content" alt-text="Screenshot showing the activity for the Microsoft 365 Copilot usage report." source="../../media/copilot-usage-last-activity.png" lightbox="../../media/copilot-usage-last-activity.png":::